mgaur10/appmod-temp/README.md

 - Aligns with Security and Compliance Standards: Adheres to organizational policies and governance structures.

 ## Infrastructure
-The infrastructure for this solution aims to create a seamless DevOps pipeline for developers, employing a range of Google Cloud Platform (GCP) services for an integrated development experience.
+The infrastructure for this solution aims to create a seamless DevOps pipeline for developers, employing a range of Google Cloud services for an integrated development experience.
 It is designed for Google Cloud customers who operate within an organizational structure that mandates enterprise security measures.
 This architecture is designed with the following in mind:
 - No internet access for resources
 - Full compliance with commonly implemented organizational policies, including but not limited to constraints/compute.vmExternalIpAccess, constraints/compute.requireShieldedVm, and constraints/iam.disableServiceAccountKeyCreation.
 - Compatibility with Shared VPC models, facilitating separation of duties across various departments within your organization